 The University of Pavia is one of the oldest in Europe.
-Founded 650 years ago as a school of Law, Science and Medicine, it is now a prestigious multidisciplinary research University and is a partner in more than 300 international exchange programmes aimed at promoting international cooperation through the mobility of students and teaching staff.
+Founded 650 years ago as a school of Law, Science and Medicine, it is now a prestigious multidisciplinary research University and is a partner in more than 300 international exchange programs aimed at promoting international cooperation through the mobility of students and teaching staff.

 Pavia has a long and respected tradition of research and teaching in “Political Sciences”.
-Founded in 1926 for the academic training of future diplomats, journalists and public managers, Pavia’s Faculty of Political Sciences (now the Department of Political and Social Sciences) is the second oldest in Italy, and one of the best known.
-The mission of the Faculty has always been inherently multidisciplinary and interdisciplinary, as reflected in its journal, Il Politico, which publishes articles in Italian and English in the areas of politics, sociology, history, law and economics.
+Founded in 1926 for the academic training of future diplomats, journalists, and public managers, Pavia’s Faculty of Political Sciences (now the Department of Political and Social Sciences) is the second oldest in Italy, and one of the best known.
+The mission of the Faculty has always been inherently multidisciplinary and interdisciplinary, as reflected in its journal, Il Politico, which publishes articles in Italian and English in the areas of politics, sociology, history, law, and economics.

 Pavia’s ranking with respect to Italian Faculties of Political Sciences has been consistently high over the last decade.
 Pavia University as a whole has also been consistently ranked first or second over recent years (by the Italian Centro Studi Investimenti Sociali) in the category of large-sized Italian Universities.

 “Political sciences” is a multidisciplinary form of study peculiar to a limited number of European countries, most notably Italy and France (scienze politiche, sciences politiques).
 The “political sciences” (in the plural) include political science (in the singular), but also the other social sciences (economics and sociology), together with history, and law.
 These other “sciences” count as “political” insofar as they focus on political phenomena, making political science a central discipline through which the other disciplines relate to one another.